What Your Handwriting May Say About Your Health

 According to Dr. Kilbane, writer’s cramp, a type of focal dystonia, is another reason a person’s handwriting can deteriorate.
 Hand dystonia causes excessive muscle contractions in the hand and arm, which affects writing.
 It's usually observed in people who perform tasks repeatedly.
 This often affects musicians and people who frequently write longhand.

-“In hand dystonia, involuntary muscle contractions make it hard to write legibly,” says Dr. Kilbane.
+“In hand dystonia, involuntary muscle contractions make it hard to write legibly,” Dr. Kilbanesays.
 “The recommended treatment is occupational therapy, Botox injections and a special 'Y'-shaped, rubber-coated ergonomic designed pen to make writing easier and more fluid.”

 Ataxia, which is a group of disorders that affects coordination, speech and balance, can also affect the fine motor skills needed for handwriting.